italoosorio/SilkBuilder-Doc/js_object/Form.js.md

 <a name="Form+setAction"></a>

 ### setAction(action)
-Sets the action s action.
+Sets the action form's action.

 **Kind**: instance method of [<code>Form</code>](#Form)